TessHuelskamp/riddler-538/senate-palindrome/readme.md

 # EXTRA CREDIT
 The extra credit question asked how many times the senate had voted in a palindrome in the last three decades.
 I've never messed with webscraping before and thought it would be fun to write something up.

+The base of the data is stored [here](https://www.senate.gov/legislative/votes.htm)

 ## Notes
 * I used the `html.parser` library
-  * I didn't use the `beautiful_soup` library because I couldn't get it installed correctly got tired of messing around with my system.
+  * I didn't use the `beautiful_soup` library because I couldn't get it installed correctly and got tired of messing around with my system.
   * I would've preferred to use that library (instead of writing a class to extend the `HTMLParser` class) but here we are.
   * To run this code, you'll need to install the `html` python library (`pip install html`) if you haven't already.
-* For the ordering of the votes (matters for votes like `90-9` vs. `9-90`) I used the yea nay order listed on senate.gov itself.
+* For the ordering of the votes (matters for votes like `90-9` vs. `9-90`) I used the yea nay order listed on [senate.gov](https://www.senate.gov/legislative/votes.htm) itself.
-* Like before, I assumed that the dash isn't part of the string we consider for palindrome checking.
+* Like before, I assumed that the hyphen isn't part of the string we consider for palindrome checking.

 ## Results